 Tips for Cleaning and Shining your Fruit – Citrus, Stone Fruit, and Pomegranates

 Having a sustainable and effective cleaning and sanitation program is essential to ensuring a high shine on your fruit.
-Clean fruit makes the waxing process easier, more effective, and if done correctly requires less product to achieve the desired level of gloss.
+Clean fruit makes the coating process easier, more effective, and if done correctly requires less product to achieve the desired level of gloss.
 The marketability of our customers’ fruit is always a top priority when it comes to serving our customers and developing Pace’s postharvest solutions.
 Here are a few tips on how to ensure your cleaning and coating programs result in fruit that is brilliant, glossy, and appealing to the customer.

 Using a cleaner that is appropriate to the goals of your packing line is a key component to your packing house’s operations.
 It is our experience that when navel packing houses start the season in the fall, they are frequently gassing the fruit with ethylene for degreening purposes, which requires a different cleaner than when citrus ages or is going through a heavy springtime bloom.
 Goals may also vary depending on field management needs such as controlling sooty mold and scale.